NickJC01/C-Project/C_Project/README.txt

-This is the directory for my modular Interpreter Project: I will be attempting to containerize every part of my interpreter to make integration towards the end of the semester as easy as possible.
+This is the directory for my modular Interpreter Project: I will be attempting to containerize every part of my interpreter to make integration as simple as possible.

 I have organized this project in a standardized format.
 I have a main.cpp file to organize function processes, as well as handle file organization and structure.

-CURRENT STAGE: Assignement 4

 Comment Removal is complete.